-No surprise here: Amsterdam, capital of the Netherlands, is the most populous city in the country, with over three-quarter million inhabitants.
+No surprise here: Amsterdam, the capital of the Netherlands, is the most populous city in the country, with more than one million inhabitants.
 Located in the province of North Holland, it shares the province with other major cities such as Haarlem and Zaanstad (best known as the city of Zaanse Schans).
-All of these are situated in the heart of the Randstad, a conurbation in the western Netherlands with a population of 7.1 million residents— almost half of the nation's 16.6 million inhabitants.
-For a picture of the city's diversity, start with some of these broad resources:
+All of these are situated in the heart of the Randstad, a conurbation in the western Netherlands with a population of over eight million residents— almost half of the nation's 17 million inhabitants.

 This port city on the banks of the Nieuwe Maas River is the country's number-two metropolis, at least in terms of population; to its many fans, however, Rotterdam rivals the more popular city of Amsterdam for its history, culture, industry and of course football.
 Don't miss its opulent modern architecture, a spectacular counterpoint to the traditional canal houses of the capital.

-The Hague not only bears the traces of its 900-year history, it's also a city where history is still made, thanks to its status as a hub for both Dutch politics and international law.
-With some of the best attractions and more diverse restaurants in the country, The Hague is one of my favorite major Dutch cities, at just a quick sprint from Amsterdam.
-Don't miss the Mauritshuis and the Gemeentemuseum - two of the top museums in the country—for Dutch Masters and 20th-century art, respectively.
+The Hague not only bears the traces of its 13th-century history, it's also a city where history is still made, thanks to its status as a hub for both Dutch politics and international law.
+With some of the best attractions and more diverse restaurants in the country, The Hague is just a quick sprint from Amsterdam.
+Don't miss the Mauritshuis and the Gemeentemuseum Den Haag (Kunstmuseum Den Haag)—two of the top museums in the country—for Dutch Masters and 20th-century art, respectively.

 Almere isn't considered a tourist destination so much as a suburb of Amsterdam, a comfortable city where residents raise kids and commute to their jobs in Amsterdam.
-Its history starts only recently, since its entire province - Flevoland - was only reclaimed from the IJsselmeer (Lake IJssel) in the mid-20th century.
-Points of interest do exist in the city, however, the best of which are oriented towards the city's modernity; architecture buffs should be sure not to miss cASLa, a center for contemporary architecture in Almere.Continue to 9 of 10 below.
+Its history starts only recently since its entire province, Flevoland, was only reclaimed from the IJsselmeer (Lake IJssel) in the mid-20th century.
+Points of interest do exist in the city, however, the best of which are oriented towards the city's modernity.

 Nijmegen is a contender (with Maastricht) for the oldest city in the country, and its 2,000 years of history stretches from Roman antiquity past its role in World War II to the vibrant university city of the present.
 Another of my personal favorite cities, it has a distinctive local character and is conveniently close to the major cities of western Germany; Weeze, site of Düsseldorf-Weeze Airport, lies just across the border.